 If your student begins AG in 10th, 11th, or 12th grade, it may be best to go through the program all in one year.
 In that case, you shouldn’t order the Review and Reinforcement book.

 We now offer both traditional workbook and digital download versions of our program in our shop.
 Is one better than the other?
 It depends!
 Here’s our comparison chart.

 One more thing!
-Analytical Grammar can be combined with our middle school writing course, Beyond the Book Report, for a fuller language arts experience!
+Analytical Grammar can be combined with our writing course, Beyond the Book Report, for a fuller language arts experience!
 To see how, watch our video explanation below.